VictoriaMetrics/VictoriaMetrics/app/vmauth/README.md

   -auth.config string
      Path to auth config.
 It can point either to local file or to http url.
 See https://docs.victoriametrics.com/vmauth.html for details on the format of this auth config
+  -brokenBackendDeadlineTime duration
+     When a particular backend in the URL list doesn't working, it doesn't send requests to that backend for the configured time (default 3s)
   -configCheckInterval duration
      Interval for config file re-read.
 Zero value disables config re-reading.
 By default, refreshing is disabled, send SIGHUP for config refresh.
   -enableTCP6